paladin-2024/CareSync/README.md

 -   **`PatientForm.tsx`**: This component acts as the main container for the form.
 It initializes `react-hook-form`, defines the `onSubmit` logic, and lays out the form fields.
 -   **`CustomFormField.tsx`**: This is a generic wrapper component designed to reduce boilerplate.
 It takes a `fieldType` enum and dynamically renders the correct input control (e.g., text input, checkbox, date picker).
 It's the primary building block for creating new form fields.
--   **`Zod Schema`**: Defined within `PatientForm.tsx`, the Zod schema provides strongly-typed, declarative validation rules for all form fields, ensuring data consistency.
+-   **`lib/validation.ts`**: A centralized Zod schema provides strongly-typed, declarative validation rules for all form fields, ensuring data consistency.

 ## 📦 Getting Started